 Energy flows through ecosystems in one direction — from producers upward through consumers — with only about 10% of energy transferred at each trophic level.
 This is why food chains rarely exceed four or five levels: a field of grass supports far more rabbits than foxes.
 Nutrients, however, cycle continuously — decomposers return them to the soil, where producers absorb them again.

 Each ecosystem type provides distinct ecosystem services — the benefits nature delivers to people.
 The Office for National Statistics categorises these as provisioning services (food, timber, clean water), regulating services (climate regulation, flood control, pollination, air purification), cultural services (recreation, education, mental health benefits), and supporting services (nutrient cycling, soil formation, habitat provision).
-Understanding these categories matters because every ecosystem type contributes differently — wetlands excel at flood regulation and carbon storage, whilst grasslands support pollinators and forests purify air.
+Wetlands excel at flood regulation and carbon storage; grasslands support pollinators; forests purify air; marine ecosystems regulate climate at planetary scale.

 What Ecosystems Does the UK Have?